top of page

 Premier School of Dance recognises that even when a report is made, we may still have a role in supporting the child or young person.
 This support may include:

-Students can contact KidsHepline on 1800551800 or Lifeline on 13 11 14.
 Following the investigation, management may determine to take disciplinary action such as education, training, suspension, or termination.

 During the investigation, other protective actions may also be introduced to ensure the safety of children and young people within our organisation such as education and training or new policies.